 Cellulose (Wood Pulp) Filter Media

 Another thing to keep in mind when selecting filters is the material the media is composed of.
-This not only has an effect on the longevity of the filter and its adaptability to its environment but also its dirt-holding capacity.
-Two common types of filter media are cellulose and synthetics.
+This has an effect on the longevity of the filter, its adaptability to its environment, and its dirt-holding capacity.
+Two common types of filter media are cellulose (which is comprised of wood) and synthetics.

-Cellulose is comprised of wood pulp.

-These types of filter media have a large fiber size and a less consistent pore size throughout the entire filter.
+Cellulose filter media has a large fiber size and a less consistent pore size throughout the entire filter.
 Cellulose has the advantage of being able to absorb some water from the oil it is filtering.
-Cellulose filters tend to fail quicker in acidic environments as well as in high-temperature applications.
+However, cellulose filters tend to fail quicker in acidic environments and high-temperature applications.

-Synthetic filter media generally have a higher dirt-holding capacity than cellulose.
-This is due in part to their more consistent pore size throughout the media.
+Synthetic filter media generally have a higher dirt-holding capacity than cellulose, in part due to the more consistent pore size throughout the media.

-Synthetic fibers are smaller than cellulose fibers, so they can be packed tighter together, creating more pores in which to trap and hold particles.
-Synthetic fibers also perform better in the harsh environments that tend to destroy cellulose filters.
+Synthetic fibers are smaller than cellulose fibers, so they can be packed tightly together, creating more pores in which to trap and hold particles.
+Synthetic fibers also perform better in harsh environments that tend to destroy cellulose filters.

 Fiberglass Filter Media